Crossing A Double Yellow Line

 What’s the problem?

-In most of the United States, a motorist is not clearly permitted to cross a solid centerline to pass a cyclist when it is safe to do so.
-Yet practically all drivers do so rather than continue to follow the cyclist at reduced speed.
+In most of the United States, a motorist is not clearly permitted to cross a solid centerline to pass a cyclist when safe.
+Yet practically all drivers do, rather than continue to follow the cyclist at reduced speed.
 Drivers recognize that current striping policies for no-passing zones are overly restrictive in the context of low-speed vehicles.
 Mathematical analysis bears this out.
 For instance, safely passing a motorist traveling at 35 mph on a 45 mph road requires a sight distance 600 feet longer than passing a 15 mph bicyclist on the same road 2.

 There is a common provision permitting a driver to cross a solid centerline to pass an “obstruction”.
 Does a cyclist qualify as an obstruction?
 Some police departments take this interpretation while others do not.
 But police department policy is not law and for many reasons cannot take the place of law.

 Some departments will apply a common exception for passing an “obstruction” to slow moving vehicles.